 Andrew Fishman, LCSW is a Chicago-based therapist who helps clients understand the impact video games have on their lives.

-A comprehensive, evidence-based guide to all the challenges of parenting a gamer.
-Parenting a Gamer provides context and research-based evidence to empower parents to make values-based decisions and raise healthy children.
-The book contains practical strategies to help children make healthy decisions related to gaming, balance screen time with other activities, and practice internet safety, all without arguments.
+A comprehensive guide to all the challenges of parenting a gamer.
+He provides scientific evidence and cultural context to empower parents to make values-based decisions and raise healthy children.
+Parenting a Gamer contains practical strategies to help children make healthy decisions related to gaming, balance screen time with other activities, and practice internet safety, all without arguments.

 Preorder wherever books are sold.